YacineOuhrouche/Circuits_Repo/BJT_Circuits/DCDC_Converter/README.md

 ✔ **Lower Voltage Stress** – Compared to a flyback converter, the MOSFET handles lower voltage spikes.
 ✔ **Used in Industrial and Telecom Applications** – Common in **regulated power supplies, motor drives, and communication systems**.

+## 🚀 **Common Applications**
+ ✅ **Power Supply for Portable Devices**- Steps up or down battery voltage for smartphones, laptops, tablets, and wearables.
+ ✅ **Electric Vehicles (EVs)**- Steps down high-voltage battery  to lower voltages for auxiliary systems like headlights, infotainment, and power steering.- Used in **regenerative braking systems** to recharge batteries.
+ ✅ **Renewable Energy Systems**- **Solar Power Systems:** MPPT controllers use DC-DC converters to optimize power extraction from solar panels.
+ ✅ **Industrial Automation**- Used in robotics to provide efficient and stable power to motors and controllers.
+ ✅ **Automotive Applications**- Powers vehicle infotainment systems, dashboard displays, and electronic control units (ECUs).
+ ✅ **Telecommunication Systems**- Used in networking equipment, routers, and servers to convert 48V DC power supply to the required operating voltages.

 ## 📌 Summary Table